jeremy-rifkin/cpptrace/signal-safe-tracing.md

 ## In the tracer program

 The tracer program is quite simple.
-It just has to read `cpptrace::minimal_object_frame`s from the pipe, resolve to `cpptrace::object_frame`s, and resolve an `object_trace`.
+It just has to read `cpptrace::safe_object_frame`s from the pipe, resolve to `cpptrace::object_frame`s, and resolve an `object_trace`.

 ```cpp